When can forward stable algorithms be composed stably?: Numerical stability of algorithms

 We denote a specific BSS machine that attempts to implement a function $f$ by $\hat{f}$.
-The output (if any) of the corresponding numerical algorithm on input $x$ is denoted by $\hat{f}^u(x)$.
+The output (if any) of the corresponding numerical algorithm with unit roundoff $u$ on input $x$ is denoted by $\hat{f}^u(x)$.
 This emphasizes that the algorithm tries to approximate a function $f$ and that the computations are carried out in $\F_u$.

-The concept of numerical stability was introduced to classify which of the numerical algorithms $\hat{f}^u$ can be claimed to implement a given function $f$, and to specify which ones are more accurate than others.
-The existing literature \cite{Higham1996} gives flexible and informal definitions that involve ``small errors'' whose magnitude is deemed to depend on the context.
-In our context of numerical algorithms with arbitrary precision $t$ and scalable functions, we believe that the magnitude of errors should be viewed relative to the size of the input and output ambient spaces $\R^{m_k}$ and $\R^{n_k}$, respectively.
-Consequently, having defined $M_k=\max \{m_k,n_k\}$, the definitions of numerical stability below allows errors to grow with $M_k$, but at most polynomially.
+Numerical stability was introduced to classify which numerical algorithms $\hat{f}^u$ can be claimed to implement a given function $f$ reliably.
+In the context of scalable functions and numerical algorithms with arbitrary precision $t$, we believe that the magnitude of errors should be viewed relative to the size of the domain $\R^{m_k}$ and codomain $\R^{n_k}$.
+Consequently, having defined $M_k=\max \{m_k,n_k\}$, the definitions of numerical stability below allow errors to grow with $M_k$, but at most polynomially.

+\begin{remark} We will use ``constants'' depending polynomially on $M_k$.
+We tacitly assume without loss of generality that all these polynomials in $M_k$ are greater than $4$ and monotonically non-decreasing.
+We did not optimize our proofs to yield the smallest possible polynomials, rather preferring clarity of exposition. \end{remark}

 Backward and mixed stability \cite[Section 1.5]{Higham1996} are defined independently of the condition number of the computational problem.